Shivam (2015 Telugu film): Plot

 But Bhoji Reddy's men come to beat him because he had beaten up his son.
 He says that if she turns back, he would beat them up; if she doesn't, he would come with them.
 Eventually, Abhi, who was looking for Shiva, takes Tanu with him.
 Shiva beats them up after a man says that she turned back.
 Abhi reveals that Tanu was always lucky for him and wants to marry her.
 Shiva takes her away at her wedding, leaving a fight between Abhi and Bhoji.
 They both unite and search for Shiva.
 Tanu and Shiva go to Goa.
 In that time, Tanu falls for him.
 When she is about to propose to him, he fights with some goons to make two lovers unite.
 As he is seriously wounded, she asks him either she or they.
 Shiva eventually supports them, which makes her emotional.
 Bhoji kidnaps her.
 Shiva's father reveals that his son's real name is Ram.
 Ram and Shiva were best friends, until Shiva committed suicide.
-Ram learns that he loved a girl who also committed suicide.
+Enraged, Ram learns that he loved a girl who also committed suicide.
 He hid this because Ram would risk his life to get them married.
 After hearing this, Tanu realizes her mistake, Bhoji too gives up, and Abhi goes through memory loss.
 As the film ends on a happy note, Tanu meets Shiva/Ram at a mall, proposes to him, which Ram/Shiva accepts, and they live happily together.